outdreamer/build-a-cure-1/docs/tasks/ideas.md

       - alternatives to reasoning, including politeness, lack of thought, and other reasons for a decision

     - starting from all the positions & actions that have efficiencies & reasons to move the way they do or in the direction they do is a good starting point once those are identified
+    - this will reduce the solution space to identify likely starting points, intents, actions, functions, and attributes, rather than having to check them all

   - with information representing the constant vertices of a system, by representing information a certain way, efficiencies are gained in other information, like related calculation outputs
       - what does the efficiency provide to uncertain/uncalculatable objects external to information?